wangby511/System-Design-Architecture-and-Infra/design-doordash.md

 **Elasticsearch** has a Geo-distance query, which can be leveraged to return all the restaurants/menus that the user is searching for based on a defined radius from the user’s location.

-Step 1 - When the restaurants create/update profiles/menu/items to [**Restaurent Profile Service**], it will not only do CRUD to database, but also post an event to the queue.
+Step 1 - When the restaurants create/update profiles/menu/items to [**Restaurant Profile Service**], it will not only do CRUD to database, but also post an event to the queue.

 Step 2 - The [**Data Indexer**] then picks up the event, runs a query against the database to formulate a document as per the correct format, and posts the data into the search cluster.